MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/web-resources.md

 <!-- https://docs.microsoft.com/dynamics365/customer-engagement/developer/web-resources -->

-Web resources are *virtual files* that are stored in Common Data Services for Apps database and that you can retrieve by using a unique URL address.
+Web resources are *virtual files* that are stored in the Common Data Service database and that you can retrieve by using a unique URL address.

 <a name="BKMK_CapabilitiesOfWebResources"></a>
 ## Capabilities of web resources